hitesh920/deploy-mirror-leech-bot/README.md

   <summary>Click Here</summary>

 - Goto your google cloud console.
-[Here](https://console.cloud.google.com)
+[Click Here](https://console.cloud.google.com)
 - Create a new project (if you already have a project then no need to create another one)

 ![image](https://user-images.githubusercontent.com/77688759/161712563-4a2e83ab-b2ba-4134-8d92-cef8e2c09af2.png)